ExtensityAI/symbolicai/README.md

 ## 😶‍🌫️ How does it work?

 We now show how we define our `Symbolic API`, which is based on object-oriented and compositional design patterns.
 The `Symbol` class is the base class for all functional operations, which we refer to as a terminal symbol in the context of symbolic programming (fully resolved expressions).
-The Symbol class holds helpful operations and functions that can be interpreted as expressions to manipulate its content and evaluate to new Symbols.
+The Symbol class holds helpful operations that can be interpreted as expressions to manipulate its content and evaluate to new Symbols.

 ### 📚 Symbolic operations